EOSgithub/linked-blog-starter-md/Xander's Labyrinth.md

 In order to escape the Labyrinth, the party must meet the victory condition.
 Typically this condition is to reveal 5 Right Path cards.

-If the party reveals a "Monster Card" they gain a point of "Monsters are approaching!" when they have 2 of those points, combat is initiated and the party faces whatever has been tracking them through the Labyrinth.
-Once they defeat that monster, you remove a monster card in the deck from the game.
+If the party reveals a "Monster Card" they gain a point of "Monsters are approaching!" when they have 2 of those points, combat is initiated and the party rolls on the [[Labyrinth Encounter Table]].
+Once they defeat that encounter, you remove a monster card in the deck from the game.

 If a Room card is revealed, roll on the [[Labyrinth Rooms Table]] to see which kind of room they find.